 It was about 3:15.
 Fifteen minutes to go before I ended that job.
 I was sitting at my desk watching the clock and talking with one of the other programmers when my phone rang.
 It was the mortgage company re-verifying I was working there.

-I passed the phone to another programmer like they wanted and he verified I was working there.
+I passed the phone to another programmer like they wanted.
+He verified I was working there.
 Strange they would call me and not personnel.

 I was saved by the bell and shocked and happy at the same time.
 Now it was the matter of a possible final verification before actually funding my loan.

-If you’ve ever had a home loan you know it is not unusual for the mortgage company or bank to find some little thing on your credit record and have you correct it before they will fund the loan.
+If you’ve ever had a home loan you know it is not unusual for the mortgage company or bank to find some little thing on your credit record.
+You have to correct it before they will fund the loan.
 I had my fingers crossed at that point that it wouldn’t happen with this mortgage company.

 But – I was now Jobless with a Big Home Loan PendingThe next week, Monday, I went out looking for a job or programming contract.
 Unfortunately times were not good for contract programmers especially because the tax laws had recently changed and it effectively reduced the number of contract jobs significantly.
 I looked and looked, for a couple of weeks and still couldn’t find a job.

 We had practically given up on the house, since even if I otherwise qualified a single last call to my previous contract employer would disqualify me from getting the loan since I was no longer working there.
 Another week or two went by, still I hadn’t found a contract.

 I was pretty much forced to look for a contract job since even though I had a decent salary as a computer programmer it still was not enough to qualify for the house we were trying to buy.
 It cost four times what my first house 10 years earlier cost.